CEEMS Exporter

 --collector.perf.env-var

-as hypervisor will have no information about the
+as the hypervisor will have no information about the

 processes inside the guest.

-Both perf and eBPF sub-collectors extra privileges to work and the necessary privileges are discussed in Security section.
+Both perf and eBPF sub-collectors need extra privileges to work and the necessary privileges are discussed in the Security section.

 IPMI collector